 Albania is a country often overlooked when picking somewhere in Europe to move to.
-People discuss what it'd be like living in Italy, Spain, or Germany at a much high frequency than in the Balkan countries of Albania, Montenegro, and the likes.
+People discuss what it'd be like living in Italy, Spain, or Germany at a much high frequency than in the Balkan countries of Serbia, Montenegro, or Bosnia and Herzegovina.

 Here I am to tell you that not only will it be easier to secure a long-term visa to Albania but your cost of living will be significantly cheaper.
 You'll get access to the same beaches that line the photogenic Croatian coast, the same food that tourists drool over year after year in Greece, the same awe-inspiring mountains that beckon you to Austria, and the same Central European Time Zone that intrigues digital nomads.